Cray-HPE/uas-mgr/doc/uas_overview.md

 * Direct administrative UAI management
 * Legacy mode user driven UAI management
-* UAI broker mode UAI managment
+* UAI broker mode UAI management

 Direct administrative UAI management is available mostly to allow administrators to set up UAI brokers for the UAI broker mode of UAI management and to control UAIs that are created under one of the other two methods.
 It is unlikely that a site will choose to create end-user UAIs this way, but it is possible to do.
-The administrative UAI management API  provides an administraive way to list, creat, examine and delete UAIs.
+The administrative UAI management API  provides an administrative way to list, create, examine and delete UAIs.

 The legacy mode of UAI management gives users the authority to create, list and delete UAIs that belong to them.
 While this is a conceptually simple mode, it can lead to an unnecessary proliferation of UAIs belonging to a single user if the user is not careful to create UAIs only when needed.
 The legacy mode also cannot take advantage of UAI classes to create more than one kind of UAI for different users' needs.

 The UAI broker mode creates / re-uses UAIs on demand when a user logs into a broker UAI using SSH.
 A site may run multiple broker UAIs, each configured to create UAIs of a different UAI class and each running with its own externally visible IP address.
-By chosing the correct IP address and logging into the broker, a user ultimately arrives in a UAI tailored for a given use case.
+By choosing the correct IP address and logging into the broker, a user ultimately arrives in a UAI tailored for a given use case.
 Since the broker is responsible for managing the underlying end-user UAIs, users need not be given authority to create UAIs directly and, therefore, cannot cause a proliferation of unneeded UAIs.
 Since the broker UAIs each run separately on different IP addresses with, potentially, different user authorizations configured, a site can control which users are given access to which classes of end-user UAIs.

 ### Administrative Management of UAIs <a name="main-uaimanagement-adminuai"></a>

 Direct administration of UAIs includes listing, manual creation (rare), examination and deletion.
 Some of these activities have [legacy mode](#main-uaimanagement-legacymode) user oriented analogs.
-This section focusses on administrative actions not user oriented actions.
+This section focuses on administrative actions not user oriented actions.

 #### Listing UAIs <a name="main-uaimanagement-adminuai-list"></a>